ShinyMyst/VG-exhumed/README.md

 <h2>Basic Plan</h2>

 <h3>Description</h3>
 Player will take the role of a Necromancer meant to traverse a dungeon.
 Battles will take place on a grid.
 On either end, there are summoning circles.
 Your player character stands on the far left, the enemy on the far right.
 The goal is to summon minions to cross the grid and defeat the opposing enemy.
-Initially, game will automatically transition between battles with no overworld.
+Initially, game will automatically transition between battles with no overworld.<br>

 <h3>Combat</h3>
-Combat is split into two phases that repeat.
+Combat is split into two phases that repeat.<br>
-Magic Phase
+Magic Phase<br>
-Minion Phase a
+Minion Phase a <br>
-Minion Phase b
+Minion Phase b<br>

 In the magic phase, the player can adjust minions or summon new ones.
 In the minion phase, minions will execute their commands.
 Minions may have multiple sets of commands.
 All minions execute their phase a commands first, then all phase b commands are executed, and so forth until no commands left.
 If minion has no later commands, they do nothing.
-If units make it all the way to other side of map, they can attack the enemy leader directly if nothing in front of them.
+If units make it all the way to other side of map, they can attack the enemy leader directly if nothing in front of them.<br>

-Moving into an enemy could trigger an attack of opportunity.
+Moving into an enemy could trigger an attack of opportunity.<br>

-(Potentially we could go line by line with everything all at once, but that would be harder for player to follow despite more flexibility.)
+(Potentially we could go line by line with everything all at once, but that would be harder for player to follow despite more flexibility.)<br>

 <h3>Magic</h3>
 Primary resource for player will be their mana pool.
 Mana is used for casting spells in the mana phase and maintaining minions.
 Each magic phase, players regain some mana (possibly an increasing amount as round number goes up).
 Upkeep for units is subtracted.
 Going over limit may force you to dismiss a minion.
 Remaining mana can be used for spells.